Easy Christmas Decor Using Spray Paint

 I used Krylon Modern White Super Maxx on this platter.
 It’s the perfect Christmas white.
 I sprayed several light coats with the platter upside down.
 After allowing it to dry, I turned it upright and sprayed several more light coats to get the perfect coverage with no drips.

 Be sure to read the directions on your spray paint can.
-Yes, there really are specific drying times as well as timing for recoating your Christmas decor project.
+Yes, there are specific drying times and timing for recoating your Christmas decor project.

-TIP Raising your project up on saw horses makes spray painting so much easier.
-If you don't have saw horses, cover a work table, or use a box.
-Having a good view while you're spray painting will assure good coverage.
+TIP: Raising your project on saw horses makes spray painting much easier.
+Cover a work table or use a box if you don’t have saw horses.
+Having a good view while you’re spray painting will ensure good coverage.

 See?
 The color is perfect!
 I love the new look of my $2 thrift store platter.
-Can you believe how much better the platter looks now that it's gotten a nice coat of spray paint!
+Can you believe how much better it looks now that it’s gotten a nice coat of spray paint?

 Christmas decor doesn’t have to be expensive.
-Using spray paint will easily change up your current pieces to make them perfect for the holidays!
+Spray paint can easily transform your current pieces into something perfect for the holidays!
 Use any Christmas items you have to decorate your new project.
 Candles and glass cups from the dollar store make this a very inexpensive upcycle.

-Using white spray paint made this project quick and easy and oh so pretty!
-What have you spray painted lately?
+Using white spray paint made this project quick, easy, and oh-so-pretty!
+What have you spray-painted lately?

 gail